-The bitmaps and symbols created by the make system are ordinary but serve as templates for you to edit further.
+The bitmaps and symbols created by the make system are simple but you can edit them further.
 They will be the right size and have the appropriate number and type of pins.
-Symbols can be edited from ADS.
-Open them as you would any other schematic.
+Symbols can be edited in ADS.
 Bitmaps can be edited with the bitmap program in UNIX or the Paint program in Windows.